 Tisha B’Av means the 9th day of the Jewish month of Av, and on this day some 2000 years ago, the temple in Jerusalem was destroyed by the Romans.
+Remarkably, it happened on exactly the same date in the Jewish calendar as Solomon’s temple was destroyed by the Babylonians some 650 years before.
 The ground was levelled, sown with salt, and rendered desolate.
-The Jews no longer had access to the sacrificial system of atonement and encountering God that once was theirs.
+The Jewish people no longer had access to the sacrificial system of atonement and encountering God that once was theirs.
 They were utterly banished from holy place where God had chosen to dwell and meet them, and from the city of Jerusalem itself.
 The holy menorah and articles of the temple were hauled off to Rome, and many Jews were slaughtered.

 Tisha B’Av is a solemn time of mourning among the Jewish people to this day.
 But what is weird is that the first temple was also destroyed on the 9th day of Av, and many other tragedies happened to the Jewish people on the same date.
 Is there anything we can understand from this unhappy coincidence?
 And is there anything Christians can do to bring comfort?